 Our work includes:

-- Social activities for LGBTIQA+ communities over the age of 50
+- Social groups for LGBTI+ communities over 50

-- “Toward a Safe Space” – LGBTIQA+ Domestic and Family Violence training
+- “Toward a Safe Space” – LGBTI+ Domestic and Family Violence training

-- LGBTIQA+ Sensitivity and Awareness Professional Development Training for workers in the community sector, particularly the aged care sector
+- LGBTI+ 101 Professional Development Training for workers in the community sector